ceramicstudio/js-glaze/docs/modules/devtools.md

 on top of Ceramic, notably as a complement to the runtime Glaze libraries.
 It is meant to be used by developers in scripts or other tools such as the CLI, not as a runtime library.

-The [`ModelManager`](../classes/devtools.ModelManager.md) class notably allows developers to create, update and deploy data models to be used with the [`DataModel`](../classes/datamodel.DataModel.md) runtime.
+The {@linkcode ModelManager} class notably allows developers to create, update and deploy data models to be used with the {@linkcode datamodel.DataModel DataModel} runtime.

 ## Installation